OpenGammaProject/Open-Gamma-Detector/REFERENCE.md

 ### Settings on the device are not saved

-If you flashed it via the Arduino IDE be sure to select `Flash Size: "2MB (Sketch: 1984KB, FS: 64KB)"`.
+If you flashed it via the Arduino IDE be sure to select `Flash Size: "4MB (Sketch: 1MB, FS: 3MB)"`.
 Without these 64 KB of flash assigned to the file system, the Pico is unable to create and save a settings file.

-### I am seeing a sharp peak immediately around ADC channel 511
+### ~~I am seeing a sharp peak immediately around ADC channel 511~~

-That is right, this is due to the DNL issues with the RP2040 ADC as described in the [Known Limitations](README.md#known-limitations) section of the readme.
+~~That is right, this is due to the DNL issues with the RP2040 ADC as described in the [Known Limitations](README.md#known-limitations) section of the readme.~~

-This effect would have been much worse without some simple corrections in the firmware.
+~~This effect would have been much worse without some simple corrections in the firmware.
 Since there is currently no hardware fix, this is what we have to live with unfortunately.
-If you know about it, you can just ignore it since all the *real* peaks of the scintillator are much wider than that.
+If you know about it, you can just ignore it since all the *real* peaks of the scintillator are much wider than that.~~ Fixed by the Pico 2.

-### There is always a peak at ADC channel 0
+### ~~There is always a peak at ADC channel 0~~

-That is intentional behavior of the device.
-For the same reason as above, four ADC channels are ignored for the energy measurement.
+~~That is intentional behavior of the device.
+For the same reason as above, four ADC channels are ignored for the energy measurement.~~

-Since this would potentially highly influence the count rate, giving lower values than there actually are, these counts are added back to the spectrum to ADC channel 0.
+~~Since this would potentially highly influence the count rate, giving lower values than there actually are, these counts are added back to the spectrum to ADC channel 0.~~

-This way, all the counts are registered, but since there is actually never a signal near channel 0, you can clearly distinguish between the "right" spectrum and the rest.
+~~This way, all the counts are registered, but since there is actually never a signal near channel 0, you can clearly distinguish between the "right" spectrum and the rest.~~

-If you want to disable this behavior, you can do so by using the  `set correction` command over the serial interface.
+~~If you want to disable this behavior, you can do so by using the  `set correction` command over the serial interface.
 This will still omit the ADC channel readings, but won't create another peak at 0.
-In geiger mode, there will always only be a channel `0` since this is how the current cps is calculated.
+In geiger mode, there will always only be a channel `0` since this is how the current cps is calculated.~~  Fixed by the Pico 2.

 ### There is always a peak near ADC channel 4095